aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.annotations/freetextannotation/textrectangle/_index.md

 ---
 ## FreeTextAnnotation.TextRectangle property

 Rectangle describing the numerical differences between two rectangles: the Rect entry of the annotation and a rectangle contained within that rectangle.
-The inner rectangle is where the annotation�s text should be displayed.
+The inner rectangle is where the annotation's text should be displayed.

 ```csharp
 public Rectangle TextRectangle { get; set; }